-Have sought copy from EC of guv's request for second opinion in office-of-profit case: J'Khand CM | Politics
+Have sought copy from EC of guv's request for second opinion in office-of-profit case: J'khand CM | Politics

 - India

-Amid a deepening political crisis in Jharkhand, Chief Minister Hemant Soren on Sunday said he has through his counsel sought a copy from the Election Commission (EC) of Governor Ramesh Bais's request for a ''second opinion'' in a office-of-profit case.
+Jharkhand Chief Minister Hemant Soren said he has through his counsel sought a copy from the Election Commission (EC) of Governor Ramesh Bais's request for a ''second opinion'' in an office-of-profit case.

-The request comes in the wake of Bais saying on October 27 that he has sought a ''second opinion'' in the case and claiming that an ''atom bomb could explode any time in Jharkhand'', apparently indicating towards his pending decision in the matter.
+Soren's comment comes in the wake of the governor saying on October 27 that he has sought a ''second opinion'' in the case and claimed that an ''atom bomb could explode any time in Jharkhand'', apparently indicating to his pending decision in the matter.

-''I have sought a copy from the EC of Governor Ramesh Bais's request for second opinion in office-of-profit case through my counsel,'' Soren told PTI.
+''I have sought a copy from the EC of Governor Ramesh Bais's request for a second opinion in the office-of-profit case through my counsel,'' Soren told PTI on Sunday.

 Following a petition by the BJP seeking Soren's disqualification from the assembly in the office-of-profit case, the EC had sent its decision to the governor on August 25, triggering a political crisis in the state.